danglingP0inter/unlimited-medium-freedium/README.md

 - Instantly redirects to the Freedium version of the article
 - Works with all Medium domains (medium.com and *.medium.com)
 - No configuration needed - just install and it works!
+- Redirects all Medium articles to Freedium, regardless of whether they are free or premium

 ## Installation